idega/idega.github.com/gettingstarted.md

 	git submodule foreach git checkout master
 	git submodule foreach git pull

+One IMPORTANT note:
+The default checkout is for contributors (we may change that) so BEFORE git submodule init, open the file .gitmodules and change all :

+	git@github.com:idega/...

+to the public clone url

+	git://github.com/idega/...

+This goes for all of the parent modules.

 Add the idega maven repository to your settings.xml (under ~/.m2)

 	<settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"